smartcontractkit/solana-starter-kit/README.md

 ### Testing

 You can execute the [integration test](./tests/chainlink-solana-demo-int-test.ts) with the following command

 ```bash
 anchor test
 ```

-The integration test will check that the value of the specieid price feed account (defaulted to SOL/USD) on Devnet is greater than 0
+The integration test checks that the value of the specified price feed account (defaulted to SOL/USD) on Devnet is greater than 0.

 ```bash
  solana-starter-kit